NEW YORK (

 "A default on our Nation's obligations, or a downgrade of America's credit rating, would be a tremendous blow to business and investor confidence - raising interest rates for everyone who borrows, undermining the value of the Dollar, and roiling stock and bond markets - and, therefore, dramatically worsening our Nation's already difficult economic circumstances," the letter added.

-The Financial Services Forum is a self-described "non-partisan financial and economic policy organization" made up of the CEOs of 20 of the largest financial services institutions in the country.The House of Representatives is expected vote Thursday on a bill brought forward by Republican House Speaker, John Boehner, which would raise the debt ceiling by enough to cover federal obligations for several months but would require a second vote to raise the ceiling again early next year.
+The House of Representatives is expected vote Thursday on a bill brought forward by Republican House Speaker, John Boehner, which would raise the debt ceiling by enough to cover federal obligations for several months but would require a second vote to raise the ceiling again early next year.
 The Boehner plan also foresees budget cuts in the region of $914 billion.
-It is as yet unclear as to whether Boehner has the support of enough of his GOP colleagues to carry the vote.